ralemy/CPPNodeAddon/README.md

 ## Setting up:
-* Added a .gitignore
+* Install cppunit
+    * Example, for mac: `brew install cppunit`
-* Installed cppunit with "brew install cppunit"
+* Install node-gyp and mocha with
-* Installed node-gyp with "sudo npm install -g node-gyp"
+    *       sudo npm install -g node-gyp sudo npm install -g mocha
-* In CLion, set the Javascript version to ES6 in preferences, and enabled Node and NPM
+* In CLion, set the Javascript version to ES6 in preferences, and enable Node and NPM
 * In ./ and ./test/js directories, run npm install.
 * Edit CMakeLists.txt
   * specify where to find node and nan include files